Docs

 Custom scalars

 The specification includes default types Int, Float, String, Boolean, and ID.
 Although these cover the majority of use cases, some applications need to support other atomic data types (such as Date) or add validation to an existing type.
-To enable this, you can define custom types.
+To enable this, you can define custom scalar types.

 Defining a custom scalar